-All employees, regardless of location, need equal open access to printers behind the company firewall, with internet access, while protecting the network's security.
-With Off-Network Printing, print traffic is encrypted using TLS 1.2, and any print jobs held on the Service Client for pull or Secure Release will be encrypted while at rest inside the network.
-Off-Network Printing supports Zero Trust requirements to maintain security, meaning all users must authenticate their identity when printing.

-This solution routes print jobs via two main components: the External Gateway and the Internal Routing Service.

-- External Gateway Service: The External Gateway receives off-network print jobs from remote workstations over HTTPS (port 443) using TLS 1.2 encryption.
-The External Gateway is hosted as a service in AWS by Vasion Print, with options for self-hosted and hybrid models.
+FIGURE 7: Email Printing job flow using a PrinterLogic Service Client, including user-identity validation against Active Directory or a cloud-based IdP.
+Off-Network Printing Off-Network Printing allows users to print from any location with internet access to printers behind the company firewall.
+Print traffic is encrypted using TLS 1.2, and any print jobs held on the Service Client for pull or secure release will be encrypted while at rest inside the network.
+Off-Network Printing implements Zero Trust, so all users must authenticate their identity when printing remotely.
+This solution has two parts: the External Gateway and the Internal Routing Service. - External Gateway Service: The External Gateway is used to receive Off-Network print jobs from remote workstations over HTTPS (port 443) using TLS 1.2 encryption.
+The External Gateway is hosted as a service in AWS by PrinterLogic, though the customer can also host this, or a hybrid model can be used.
 If the customer hosts the External Gateway, it will run on a Service Client and requires a Secure Sockets Layer (SSL) certificate. - Internal Routing Service: The Internal Routing Service runs on a Service Client inside the customer's network and watches the External Gateway for incoming print jobs via port 443 using WebSockets.
-When a print job is sent to the External Gateway, the Internal Routing Service will immediately download it over port 443 and deliver it to the printer over port 9100 or over port 631 for Chromebooks.
+When a print job is sent to the External Gateway, the Internal Routing Service will immediately download the print job over port 443 and deliver it to the printer over port 9100 or over port 631 for Chromebooks.
 If the print job is sent using the secure or pull printing feature, it will be held by default on the end user's workstation.
 The Internal Routing Service can be built with redundancy in the environment.

-FIGURE 8: With Off-Network Printing, the External Gateway is hosted by Vasion Print in Azure or AWS, and the Internal Routing Service is hosted on-prem by the customer.

-Off-Network Mobile Printing

-Mobile users often use their mobile carrier's network.
+FIGURE 8: Email Off-Network Printing where the External Gateway is hosted by PrinterLogic in AWS, and the Internal Routing Service is hosted on-prem by the customer.
+Off-Network Mobile Printing Mobile users often use their mobile carrier's network.
 They aren't always allowed on the same network where printers reside.
-Off-Network Printing allows these users to print to a secure printer on the organization's secure network by routing print jobs through the Internal Routing Service Client and sending the job to the printer using direct IP printing.
-Users authenticate their identity using LDAP or a cloud IdP and then send a print job from the app.
-The job is encrypted via TLS 1.2 and sent over HTTPS to the External Gateway using port 443.
-The gateway routes the print job to the Service Client running the Internal Routing Service.
-Once the printer configured for Off-Network Printing is ready to receive the print job, the Internal Routing Service Client routes it to the printer.
+Off-Network Printing allows these users to print to a secure printer on the organization's secure network by routing print jobs through the Internal Routing Service Client, which then sends the job on to the printer using direct IP printing.